-- d) the convener, without leaving the chair, may speak to a question and may move motions or amendments, and has both a deliberative and a casting vote; - e) it may, however, at any time resolve to be guided strictly by Chapter 7 (Standing Orders); - f) any member of the Assembly has a right to be present and may be associated with the committee; - reports of its proceedings may not be published without its consent. - 5.20.4 A committee may without meeting approve a motion by email provided that the motion is notified by email to each committee member in time for each member to make a considered decision and email response to the motion.
+- d) the convener, without leaving the chair, may speak to a question and may move motions or amendments, and has both a deliberative and a casting vote; - e) it may, however, at any time resolve to be guided strictly by Chapter 7 (Standing Orders); - f) any member of the Assembly has a right to be present and may be associated with the committee; - g) it must keep accurate minutes of its proceedings conforming to the requirements of rule 6.16; - h) reports of its proceedings may not be published without its consent. - 5.20.4 A committee may without meeting approve a motion by email provided that the motion is notified by email to each committee member in time for each member to make a considered decision and email response to the motion.
 The convener must table all responses at the next meeting of the committee.
 Any member of the committee can in a particular case veto use of this procedure and require that it be considered at the next usual meeting of the committee.